eflows4hpc/documentation/doc/source/Sections/02_Programming_Interfaces/Software_Description.rst

 It's also possible to refer to task parameters from the configuration file.
 In this case, task parameters should be surrounded by curly braces.
 For example in the following example 'work_dir' and 'param_d' parameters of the python task are used in the 'working_dir' and 'params' strings respectively ('params' strings are command line arguments to be passed to the 'binary').
-Moreover, number of computing units is added as a constraint:
+Moreover, number of computing units is added as a constraint, to indicate that every MPI proceses will requirements
+:

 Task definition: